MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 As soon as you save the launch.vs.json file, an entry is created in the **Startup Item** dropdown with the new name.
 By editing the launch.vs.json file, you can create as many debug configurations as you like for any number of CMake targets.

 **Visual Studio 2017 version 15.4**: Launch.vs.json supports variables that are declared in CMakeSettings.json (see below) and that are applicable to the currently-selected configuration.
-It also has a key named "currentDir", which sets the current directory of the launching app:
+It also has a key named `currentDir`, which sets the current directory of the launching app:

 ```json
 {